Separate Meters Sample Clauses

 Separate Meters.
 To the extent that the Premises are separately metered or sub-metered for Tenant's use of any utilities or services, Tenant shall pay for such use in the same manner as Rent, or shall pay the cost thereof directly to the service provider, and in either event such charges shall constitute Additional Rent hereunder.

 Separate Meters.
-Lessor reserves the right to install separate meters at Lessor's expense for any utility servicing the Leased Premises for which a meter is not presently installed, in which event Lessee shall make payments, when due, directly to the utility involved.
+Lessor reserves the right to install, at Lessee's sole cost and expense, separate meter or any utility servicing the Leased Premises for which a meter is not presently installed, in which event Lessee shall make payments, when due, directly to the utility involved.

 Separate Meters.
 Landlord may install separate meters for the Leased Premises to register the usage of all or any one of the utilities serving the Leased Premises and in such event, Tenant shall pay for the cost of utility usage as metered (a) during other than Building Hours, or (b) which is in excess of that usage customary for general office use.
 In addition, Landlord shall have the right to require that Tenant reduce its consumption of utilities furnished to the Leased Premises to a level not exceeding normal consumption for general office use as determined by landlord in its reasonable business judgment.